Saint Clare's Hospital (Manhattan): AIDS care

 When AIDS began to emerge in the United States during the early 1980s, New York was one of the hardest-hit cities but had no specialized facility to address the patients' multiple needs.
 Despite his disagreements otherwise with the gay community, Archbishop John J. O'Connor approved the opening of such a facility at St. Clare's.
-It was the first hospital in New York to care for HIV/AIDS patients.Cardinal John O'Connor used to come in he evening and volunteered in the care of Patients afflicted with AIDS.
-St. Clare's had a prison unit to care for Prisoners with AIDS.
+It was the first hospital in New York to care for HIV/AIDS patients.
+Cardinal John O'Connor used to come in the evening and volunteered in the care of patients afflicted with AIDS.
+St. Clare's had a prison unit to care for prisoners with AIDS.

 St. Vincent's Midtown Hospital

-In 2003 the Franciscan Sisters came to the conclusion that they could no longer operate the hospital, due as much to the diminishing membership of the Congregation as to finances.
+In 2003, the Franciscan Sisters came to the conclusion that they could no longer operate the hospital, due as much to the diminishing membership of the congregation as to finances.
 Arrangements were made to transfer the hospital to the auspices of Saint Vincent's Catholic Medical Center, the oldest Catholic hospital in the city, located in the Greenwich Village neighborhood.
 The transfer was accomplished and the hospital was renamed St. Vincent's Midtown Hospital.

 Closing

-In 2005 the Governor of New York, George Pataki, established the Commission on Health Care Facilities in the 21st Century.
+In 2005, the Governor of New York, George Pataki, established the Commission on Health Care Facilities in the 21st Century.
 Its goal was to evaluate the services and capacities of the hospitals in the state, in order to find ways of streamlining medical care and avoiding the duplication of services.
 Chaired by Stephen Berger, it was commonly referred to as the "Berger Commission".

 The Commission determined that St. Vincent's Midtown Hospital was superfluous to the needs of the local community and ordered its closure.
-This took place on 31 August 2007.
+This took place on August 31, 2007.

-In Media
+In media

-St. Clare's Hospital and Health Center (address 408 West 52nd Street) was featured in the 1985 motion picture "Remo Williams: The Adventure Begins".
+St. Clare's Hospital and Health Center (address 408 West 52nd Street) was featured in the 1985 motion picture Remo Williams: The Adventure Begins.
 Scenes were shot in some interior rooms and the front entrance, visible at approximately 12 minutes 35 seconds into the film.